International Programmes 2025/2026

 Some courses on offer may be held in one of the programme-related languages, for example, in Arabic or Hebrew.

-The department offers courses related to ISME that are taught in German and can be integrated into your course schedule.
+The department offers courses related to ISME that are taught in German and can be integrated into your course schedule if you are proficient enough in German.

 Full-time / part-time